 As a coffee shop owner, you will need a small to medium-sized commercial property.
 On average, commercial real estate costs around $11.50 annually per square foot, but this average is higher in urban areas and potentially lower in suburban or rural regions.
 An average coffee shop needs a total of around 1,400 to 1,600 square feet, which means that you can expect to spend around $1,700-$1,800 per month to rent the space for your coffee shop in an "average" region.

 If you're wondering, "How much money do you need to start a coffee shop in a rural area?", the answer to that question depends primarily on real estate prices in the region.
 For example, a coffee shop in a scenic, rural area will have higher real estate prices than a coffee shop in a small rural town.

-Accessing start-up funds will be essential to properly set up your coffee shop, but many new coffee shop owners are not familiar with the process of getting financing.
-While business financing is easy to access in many cases, there are two different types of business loans, which are fixed-rate loans and adjustable-rate loans.
+Accessing start-up funds will be essential to set up your coffee shop properly, but many new coffee shop owners are not familiar with the process of getting financing.
+While business financing is easy to access in many cases, there are two different types of business loans: fixed-rate loans and adjustable-rate loans.